 For courses taken elsewhere, the equivalent levels are to be determined by the PhD advisor, subject to approval by the ECE Department chair.

 The ECE PhD Qualifying Exam tests students’ knowledge of fundamental concepts and assesses their basic research skills.
-The exam consists of two parts: a written technical qualifying exam and a research qualifying exam requiring a written report and a presentation.
+The exam consists of two parts: an in-class written technical qualifying exam and a research qualifying exam (RQE).

 Technical Qualifying Exam

-The Technical Qualifying Exam (TQE) is an in-class written exam that tests knowledge of fundamental concepts in a particular technical area.
-Students select one of three topics for their TQE:
+The Technical Qualifying Exam (TQE) that tests knowledge of fundamental concepts in a particular technical area.
+Students select one of four areas for their TQE:

 Research Qualifying Exam